-Thanksgiving is almost here!
-I have the most adorable cheese ball to share.
+I saw the original idea for this over at Home Is Where the Boat Is – a gorgeous table setting website.
 It is pumpkin shaped, but there is no actual pumpkin in it.
-It is a delicious mixture of cream cheese, chives and cheese.
-What makes this appetizer over the top is the garnish of pie crust leaves, pretzel rod stem, and cheddar cheese ribs to define the pumpkin.
+What makes this appetizer so gorgeous is the garnish of colorful pie crust leaves, pretzel rod stem, and cheddar cheese ribs to define the pumpkin.

 It may seem like a lot of work, but really it isn’t that bad.
 If you are busy on turkey day, as most of us are, make the cheese ball the day before, along with the pie crust leaves.
 If you have kids in the house, let them help out painting the leaves.
 It is a fun family activity and the leaves look great even if they are a bit messy.

-Cheddar & Chive Pumpkin Cheese Ball
+Cheddar & Chive Pumpkin Shaped Cheese Ball

-- 16 oz. cream cheese (2 8 oz. pkgs)
+- 16 oz. cream cheese 2 blocks

-- 1/3 to 1/2 cup finely chopped chives
+- 1/2 cup finely chopped fresh chives

-- 1 1/2 cups shredded cheddar (or cheddar/jack blend)
+- 1 1/2 cups freshly shredded cheddar or cheddar/jack blend

-- 1 pkg. crackers
+- 1 pkg. crackers of your choice

 - 3 square cheddar slices for pumpkin ribs

-- 1 pie crust, unbaked
+- 1 unbaked pie crust